checkly/docs.checklyhq.com/site/content/docs/cli/npm-packages.md

     parent: "CLI"
 ---

-Checkly lets you use JavaScript / TypeScript in your Browser checks and in API check setup & teardown scripts.
+Checkly lets you use JavaScript / TypeScript in your browser checks and in API check setup & teardown scripts.
 Checks are able to use NPM packages that are defined in [our runtimes](https://www.checklyhq.com/docs/runtimes/specs/), as well as import local JavaScript and TypeScript files.